 Room Temperature Cream Cheese

 You will want to make sure your cream cheese is completely lump-free, which means beating it with an electric hand mixer until it is light and fluffy before adding any other ingredients.
 This is what gives it that creamy texture and also, helps blends the flavors perfectly.
 In order to do that, you will want to start with cream cheese that is already at room temperature.
 To quickly get the cream cheese to room temperature I will remove the cream cheese from the box but keep it in the foil packaging.
 Set the cream cheese in a bowl of hot water and let it warm slowly.
 This usually takes about 15 minutes.
-If you use a metal bowl, you can sometimes cut the time down a bit because they will hold the heat in a little longer.
+If you use a metal bowl, you can sometimes cut the time down a bit because it will hold the heat in a little longer.
 Or you can set it out in the morning and let it warm to room temperature on the counter.